Auckland CBD: History

 As well as being the location of a great many multi-storey warehouses, initially the Lower Queen Street area also contained many manufacturing businesses, though many of these started to move to other areas such as Freeman's Bay, Newton and Parnell, especially if they took up a large area (such as timber yards) or created noise or pollution (such as brick yards or foundries).
 Up until the middle of the 20th century the centre of town still contained a large number of small factories including clothing manufacturers.

 The relocation of industries to outlying suburbs became especially pronounced in the 1950s, partly due to incentives made by council planners to create industrial areas in Penrose and Rosebank Road (amongst others) and thus rid the inner city area of noise, pollution and heavy traffic.
-This was mirrored by the development of suburban shopping malls (the first being LynnMall in 1963) which enticed retailers to vacate the inner city as well.
+This was mirrored by the development of suburban shopping malls which enticed retailers to vacate the inner city as well.
 Attempts by the council to halt this pattern by constructing numerous public car parking buildings met with varying success.
 The rise of suburban supermarket and mall shopping that was created in places such as Pakuranga from 1965 onwards has been added to by the appearance of Big Box retailers in places such as Botany and the North Shore.

-Residential numbers in the inner city (including the inner suburbs) were also declining in the 20th century from as early as the 1920s.
+Residential numbers in the inner city (including the inner suburbs) were also declining in the 20th century.
 In the two-mile zone surrounding the CBD, there were approximately 70,000 people in 1926, with only around 50,000 in 1966 – a change made even more marked by the development of the remainder of Auckland's population, which grew more than fourfold in the same timeframe.
 In the 1990s, only a token population of around 1,400 was still residing within the CBD, though this was to grow substantially with a boom of new apartment buildings around the turn of the millennium.
 More recently, in the early 21st century the CBD has seen a resurgence with strong population growth.
-As at 2010 there were around 24,000 apartment units. the CBD is growing at six times the rate of the overall region.
+As at 2010 there were around 24,000 apartment units.